ccri/cloud-local/README.md

 * Kafka
 * GeoMesa

+## Initial Configuration

+A proxy server can be configured by using the standard `http_proxy` env var or the cloud-local specific `cl_http_proxy` env var.
+The cloud local specific variable takes precedence.

 ## Getting Started

 To prepare for the first run of cloud-local, you may need to `unset` environment variables `HADOOP_HOME`, `ACCUMULO_HOME`, `ZOOKEEPER_HOME`, `HBASE_HOME`, and others.
 If `env |grep -i hadoop` comes back empty, you should be good to go.
 You should also `kill` any instances of zookeeper or hadoop running locally.
 Find them with `jps -lV`.